jonathanslenders/python-deployer/docs/pages/architecture_of_roles_and_nodes.rst

 ---------

 Before we go in depth, let's first look at a typical set-up of a web server.
-The following picture displays serveral connected components.
+The following picture displays several connected components.
 It contains a web server connected to some database back-ends, and a load balancer in front of it.
 Every component appears exactly once.